viamrobotics/docs/docs/services/navigation/_index.md

   For example, you would configure a movement sensor mounted 200mm on top of your base as follows:

-  {{<imgproc src="/services/navigation/full-frame-movement-sensor-ui.png" resize="300x" style="max-width: 500px" alt="The frame card for the movement sensor in the Viam app config builder.">}}
+  {{<imgproc src="/services/navigation/full-frame-movement-sensor-ui.png" resize="300x" style="width: 500px" alt="The frame card for the movement sensor in the Viam app config builder.">}}

 You can also adjust the **Orientation** and **Geometry** of your movement sensor or base, if necessary.
 See [the frame system service](/services/frame-system/#configuration) for instructions.